 1. La Sagrada Familia

+Best things to see in Barcelona Spain?
 This Catholic church dates back to the 1800s, but the most interesting thing about it is that it was never actually finished.
 It is one of Gaudi’s most incredible creations, and construction is estimated to be finished in 2026!
 Which will mean it took nearly 200 years to construct.
-The Sagrada Familia is a UNESCO World Heritage Site, a minor basilica, and one of the most incredible buildings you will see in Barcelona.

 The architecture within the park is unlike anything else, full of bright colours and designs that will leave you feeling free.
 Of course, it was designed by the amazing Gaudi for your enjoyment.